Select and configure the Genesys Cloud WebRTC phone

 Note: Genesys supports the Genesys Cloud WebRTC phone in the desktop app and web app with the supported browsers.
 For more information, see Genesys Cloud system requirements.

 Select the Genesys Cloud WebRTC phone as your phone

 - From the sidebar, click Calls.
 The Calls panel opens.
 If you do not currently have a phone selected, the Calls icon is red.

 - Click Phone Details.
 If you have not selected a phone, the Phone Details icon appears red with an .

 - Type the Genesys Cloud WebRTC phone name in the Search for phone field.

 - From the displayed suggestions, select your phone.Note: Only users with telephony admin permissions can create a Genesys Cloud WebRTC phone.
 If you do not have an assigned Genesys Cloud WebRTC phone, contact your IT department or administrator.

 Configure the Genesys Cloud WebRTC phone settings

 - From the Calls panel, select Settings.

-- To test and adjust the output volume, click Device Volumes and then Sound.
-You can also access Sound preferences in User settings.
+- To test and adjust the output volume, click Device Volumes, and then click Sound.
+You can also access Sound preferences from User settings.